BusKill/buskill-app/docs/security/pgpkeys.rst

 To add the BusKill PGP keys and our developer's keys to your keyring, execute the following commands.

-As noted above, it's very important that you pause and do your due-diligence to verify that the key is in-fact our key before proceeding with the final ``--import`` command.

 ::

   wget https://raw.githubusercontent.com/BusKill/buskill-app/master/KEYS